-It is currently difficult to visualize and utilize existing information and to make such cooperation among different stakeholders: the materials are scattered among different disciplines, sources and media, often difficult to acquire or to organize.
-Through the use of carefully structured 3D digital model and interactive database, we propose to create a tool for researchers, designers and planners that will surmount problems of scattered information.
-It is our hope that this model will improve the way information is stored, processed, analyzed and reported in urban scale projects.
+Our approach is to discuss the basic premises of a developing research project that aims to provide an opportunity to create a model that will aid urban researchers for archiving and visualizing information on an urban setting.
+Through the use of carefully structured 3D digital model and interactive database, we propose to create a tool for researchers, designers and planners that will surmount these problems (Figure 2).
+It is our hope that this model will re-organize the existing knowledgebase and improve the way information is stored, processed, analyzed and reported in urban scale projects.

 There are several advantages of this approach.
 First, there is a real value in making three-dimensional ideas explicit and understandable.
-Second, the ability to pull together information from a diversity of sources can aid in the understanding of an increasingly complex condition of urban design.
+Second, it is extremely useful to be able to compose information from a diversity of sources in order to understand and to cope better with the existing increasingly complex position of urban design.
 Third, because of the scale and complexity of this information, computer-aided visualization can help in organizing, understanding, designing and communicating.